The Complexities of Plums in Winter

 01 January 2017

-Stonefruit play a unique role in the fruit assortment because peaches, nectarines and plums offer a very specific consumer taste experience.
+Stonefruit plays a unique role in the fruit assortment because peaches, nectarines and plums offer a very specific consumer taste experience.
 The biggest challenge for retailers and suppliers is ensuring they are ripe and ready-to-eat.
-Fruits need to be a the right level of maturity before being harvested and need to ripen further after harvest.
+Fruits need to be at the right level of maturity before being harvested and need to ripen further after harvest.
 If fruits arrive in the market unripe they need to be given some extra help to ripen before being stocked in the supermarket.